Average Revenue Per User (ARPU)

 What factors affect ARPU?

-Things that affect Average Revenue Per Visitor include the number of returning visitors, the average cost of an item, conversion rates and Average Order Value (AOV).
+Things that affect Average Revenue Per Visitor (ARPU) include the number of returning visitors, the average cost of an item, conversion rates and Average Order Value (AOV).
 Returning visitors spend 67% more than new ones according to CMO by Adobe.

 What can retailers do to improve ARPU?